natalianorori/HealthDataSharingIsCaring/README.md

 ## Why is this important?

  Global issues need a global approach.
-For us to truly experience and take advantage of new technology systems that rely on machine learning to solve current world issues, we need to make sure to take into account the needs of all.
+For us to truly experience and take advantage of machine learning and emergent technologies, we need to make sure to take into account the needs of all.
 Healthcare datasets can help us improve global health, but they also come with great risks if misused.
-It is important to be aware of the problems to find viable solutions.
+It is important to raise awareness of these risks and find viable ways to prevent them.

  ## Mozfest learnings